 The UKRR continues to advise caution in the interpretation of the comparisons of centre-specific attainment of clinical audit measures provided in this report.
-As in previous reports, the UKRR does not test for 'significant difference' between centres and arbitrary 95% and 99.9% CIs are created from the data to show compliance with an audit standard.
-For many of these analyses no adjustment can be made for the range of factors known to influence the measured variable.
+As in previous reports, the UKRR does not test for 'significant difference' between centres and arbitrary 95% and 99.7% CIs are created from the data to show compliance with an audit standard.

-Despite these shortcomings, for a number of years de-anonymised centre-specific reports on survival of RRT patients have been published in the annual report.
+For a number of years de-anonymised centre-specific reports on survival of RRT patients have been published in the annual report.
 Centres are contacted if survival is lower than expected in patients starting dialysis and for prevalent RRT patients

 The UKRR has no statutory powers.
 However, because the UKRR provides centre-specific de-anonymised analyses of important clinical outcomes, including survival, it is important to define how the UKRR responds to apparent under-performance.
 The UKRR senior management team communicates survival outlier status with the renal centres prior to publication.
 Centres are asked to report their outlying status internally at trust level and to follow-up with robust mortality and morbidity meetings.
 They are also asked to provide evidence that the clinical governance department and chief executive of the trust housing the service have been informed.
-In the event that no such evidence is provided, the chief executive officer or medical director of the UKRR inform the president of The Renal Association, who then takes action to ensure that the findings are properly investigated.
+In the event that no such evidence is provided, the chief executive officer or medical director of the UKRR inform the president of the Renal Association, who then takes action to ensure that the findings are properly investigated.